16 Top-Rated Attractions & Things to Do on Hilton Head Island, SC

 These comfortable 45-minute crossings from HHI are provided by Daufuskie Island Ferry and, every time I've been aboard, seem to attract the attention of a dolphin or two… sometimes even more.
 Hilton Head's dolphins aren't shy and seem to enjoy showing off as they splash about in the vessel's wake.
 Best of all, you get to do it all again on the return trip.

-If you're looking for a more formalized experience that's dedicated solely to a dolphin-watching experience, try the Hilton Head Island Dolphin Watching Nature Cruise.
+If you're looking for a more formalized experience that's dedicated solely to a dolphin-watching experience, try a dolphin cruise.
 These 90-minute cruises depart from Harbour Town Yacht Basin in the Sea Pines Resort neighborhood.
 There's ample free parking here, so just look for the lighthouse to guide you.

 In addition to dolphins, this always fun cruise provides opportunities to catch sightings of the island's abundant birdlife, too.
 Other highlights include commentary as you cruise past landmarks, including Bull Island and Haig Point Lighthouse.
 For an added dose of fun, consider joining a sunset dolphin cruise.